-We have four different Nature trails for you to follow, which allow you to take in the sights of our vast array of wildlife in their natural habitat, including one which allows you the closest contact with our resident Red and Fallow deer herd.
+We have four different nature trails for you to follow, which all allow you to take in the sights of our vast array of wildlife in their natural habitat.
+One even allows you the closest contact with our resident red and fallow deer herds.

 This is a gentle, short trail which leads off through coppiced birch and with scots pine and douglas firs scattered throughout the area.

-This trail is a favourite habitat for butterflies; speckled wood, small heath, gate keeper, comma, clouded yellow, white admiral, red admiral and the small and green veined whites, all of which may be seen along with other species.
-Dragonflies are also numerous.
+This trail is a favourite for butterflies: speckled wood; small heath; gate keeper; comma; clouded yellow; white admiral; red admiral; and green-veined whites can all be seen in this trail, as well as some other species, including dragonflies.
 Compare the ground flora in the area of beeches to that to the left of the path in the mature oak plantation.
 Because they do not cast a dense shade, the ground plants are more prolific, bracken and bramble being dominant.